nityansuman/nityansuman/README.md

 Something more about me ...
 - :books: Always eager to learn.
 Currently trying my hands on with the newest kid in town - Reinforcement Learning and how I can use it to better the current modelling strategy.
-- A good :man_cook: cook, enthusiastic badminton :badminton: player, like to draw random stuff and a chess :chess_pawn: beginner.
+- A good :man_cook: cook, an enthusiastic badminton :badminton: player, like to draw :art: random stuff and a chess :chess_pawn: beginner.
 - I'm passionate about making open-source more accessible, creating technology to elevate people, and building community.

 <!-- <img src="https://raw.githubusercontent.com/nityansuman/nityansuman/master/images/homepage-3.png" alt="Nityan Suman - Data Scientist" longdesc="https://nityansuman.github.io/"> -->